 Lawyers for Federal Drug Crimes

-At the Oberheiden, P.C., our experienced criminal defense attorneys and former federal prosecutors are dedicated to representing individuals and corporations that have been charged with serious drug crimes.
+At Oberheiden, P.C., our experienced drug crimes lawyers and former federal prosecutors are dedicated to representing individuals and corporations that have been charged with serious drug crimes.
 We handle cases nationwide and have significant experience helping our clients fight charges for the possession, use, manufacture, distribution, and sale of illegal drugs.
 If you have been arrested or are under investigation, follow the links below to learn more about what we can do to help.

 Drugs such as cocaine, heroin, LSD, marijuana, and methamphetamine are controlled substances under federal law.
 While some states have legalized possession and use of small amounts of marijuana, trafficking and use of any controlled substance (including marijuana) remain federal crimes.
 Federal task forces are constantly on the hunt for violators of U.S. drug laws, and federal prosecutors aggressively pursue harsh punishment for the illegal use, possession, and distribution of controlled substances.

 Facing federal charges for a drug crime is a serious matter.
 The average prison sentence for federal drug crimes ranges from 36 months for marijuana offenses to more than eight years for trafficking cocaine.
 A third trafficking offense carries a mandatory sentence of life imprisonment and potentially millions of dollars in fines.
 If you are being investigated or have been arrested on federal drug charges, we encourage you to contact us right away.